yverdon/geocity/README.md

 Sidebar of wiki to show the new pages is managed by : [github-wiki-sidebar](https://www.npmjs.com/package/github-wiki-sidebar).

-Used `_` instead of `:` for `Define the category separator` bause the character was not allowed, the other params juste press enter and keep it has default.
+Used `_` instead of `:` for `Define the category separator` because the character was not allowed, the other params juste press enter and keep it has default.

 ```bash
 ?
 Define the category separator for multi-level menu: _